 Naomi Arbuthnot (b.1995) is a printmaker based in Derry, Northern Ireland.
-She works in a combination of traditional and contemporary printmaking disciplines, including silk-screen printing and hand-drawn illustration to create a distinctive body of work characterised by vibrant colours and a bold graphic style.
+She works in a combination of traditional and contemporary printmaking disciplines, including silk-screen, relief, and monotype printing blended with hand-drawn illustration and her work is characterised by thoughtful colour palettes and a bold graphic style.

 The specific colour palette for each work is carefully chosen to best communicate the imagery and set an atmosphere for the piece.
 Arbuthnot mixes colour by hand to get the perfect hue and build up unique colour ways to use in her work.